 Don’t rush your Black Friday plans

-Less is more
+Less is more for Black Friday campaigns

-Whether you are looking at the video, animations, graphics, or even photography of products, you’ll need to make sure you create a full list of assets needed ahead of the campaign.
+Whether you are looking at the video, animations, graphics, or even photography of products, you’ll need to make sure you create a complete list of assets required ahead of the campaign.

 Collaborate for small business Saturday

 Want to go against the whole idea of Black Friday?
-Embrace Small Business Saturday instead and encourage your audience to support you and collaborate with fellow small businesses (there are a few hashtags including SmallBizSat on social you can use to amplify your message).
+Embrace Small Business Saturday instead and encourage your audience to support you and collaborate with fellow small businesses (there are a few hashtags, including SmallBizSat, on social you can use to amplify your message).

-Over to you.
-How are you going to make a difference this Black Friday?
-How are you going to stand out from the crowd?
-Whether you fully moved your business online, launching a new product, or are looking to shift old stock, Black Friday and Cyber Monday can boost sales when used mindfully.
+Whether you entirely moved your business online, are launching a new product, or are looking to shift old stock, Black Friday and Cyber Monday can boost sales when used mindfully.